 Uploading multiple fields

-Each column in your data file will map to a profile info field in MA Professional.
+Each column in your data file will map to a profile info field in Communications Professional.
 Remove any blank columns between columns with data.
 As shown in the image below, it's fine to have empty cells when there's no data in the field for a particular contact.

 We recommend that the first column of the data file be the email address.
-Although MA Professional can support having email addresses in any column, the best practice is to standardize your data-file format with email address as the first column.
+Although Communications Professional can support having email addresses in any column, the best practice is to standardize your data-file format with email address as the first column.

 Create a data format